fossabot/wiki-2/docs/constructing-the-toolchain-and-the-chroot-environment/final-preparations/introduction.md

     for toolchain and chroot cerata, and "CEU" (Ceras Envenomate Unit) for final system cerata.
 Both units will be provided in the future (they will probably be implemeted to be automatically measured).

-!!! note
-    When constructing the toolchain, `binutils` is given an CCU equivalent to 1, and the rest of the toolchain and chroot cerata are measured according to this CCU.
-Likewise, for the system cerata, the system `binutils` is given an CEU equivalent to 1, and the rest of the system cerata are measure according to this CEU.